People Helping People

 aboard!"

-- Victorian Sub-Aqua Group (VSAG)
+Victorian Sub-Aqua Group (VSAG)

-- In 2006 I joined the Victorian Sub-Aqua Group (VSAG),
+In mid 2006, I joined the Victorian Sub-Aqua Group (VSAG),

-I soon established a web site for the club (see www.vsag.org.au)
+I soon established a website for the club (see www.vsag.org.au)

 and joined the committee in 2007.

-- Bass Strait Aquatic Club (BSAC BSAC)
+Bass Strait Aquatic Club (BSAC BSAC)

-- In 2007 I helped to co-found the Bass Strait Aquatic Club (BSAC BSAC) as
+In 2007, I helped to co-found the Bass Strait Aquatic Club (BSAC BSAC) as

 a branch of the British Sub-Aqua Club (BSAC).

-- Victorian Artificial Reef Society (VARS)
+Victorian Artificial Reef Society (VARS)

-- In 2007 I joined the Victorian Artificial Reef Society (VARS)
+In 2007, I joined the Victorian Artificial Reef Society (VARS)

-Later I created the HMAS Canberra web site to promote temperate water
+Later I created the HMAS Canberra website to promote temperate water

 diving in Victoria, Australia.
 In 2009 I became a member of the VARS committee.